 During summer, you would never know what was happening underneath.
 In winter, however, it’s a stunning visual experience worth the trek to go see it.

-The Abraham Lake ice bubbles may be a hidden gem to most of us but it’s a bucket list destination for photographers all over the world.
+The Abraham Lake ice bubbles may be a hidden gem to most of us, but it’s a bucket list destination for photographers worldwide.
 You can join them at sunrise and sunset as the reddish-orange sky is the perfect backdrop for capturing the bubbles.
 The best time to see the bubbles is in December or January before snow accumulates on the ice.

 By Luke from Wild About BC

-Canada is home to many glacial blue lakes but Moraine Lake may just be the pick of the bunch.
+Canada is home to many glacial blue lakes, but Moraine Lake may just be the pick of the bunch.
 This vibrant blue lake can be found in the mountains of Banff National Park in Alberta.
-It is about a 1-hour drive from Banff town and is actually only a few minutes drive from Lake Louise, another globally famous natural landmark in Alberta, Canada.
-There are regular shuttle bus services available from Banff town center if you don’t have a car to drive yourself.
+It is about a 1-hour drive from Banff town and is actually only a few minutes’ drive from Lake Louise, another globally famous natural landmark in Alberta, Canada.
+Regular shuttle bus services are available from Banff town center if you don’t have a car to drive yourself.

-If you want to see the lake from a different angle you can rent canoes and paddle across the water.
+If you want to see the lake from a different angle, you can rent canoes and paddle across the water.
 It is recommended to come here for sunrise as the morning light catches the top of the mountain peaks and basks them in golden light.
-This is such an amazing place to visit and should be one of the top destinations on your Canada bucket list.
+This is such a fantastic place to visit and should be one of the top destinations on your Canada bucket list.